ioerger/transit2/src/pytransit/doc/source/hmm_method.rst

 -  **Replicates:** Determines how the HMM deals with replicate datasets by either averaging the read-counts or summing read counts across datasets.
-For regular datasets (i.e. mean-read count > 100) the recommended setting is to average read-counts together.
-For sparse datasets, it summing read-counts may produce more accurate results.
+For regular datasets (i.e. mean read-count > 100) the recommended setting is to average read-counts together.
+For sparse datasets, summing read-counts may produce more accurate results.
 |

 GUI Mode